 If you hadn’t already guessed we’re quite into this glamping shenanigans but our stay in a luxury tree house in Switzerland was unforgettable for numerous other reasons.
 We were staying with a local family in Switzerland thanks to Workaway (you can read our top tips and how to stay in over 170 countries for free – here).
 This meant in return for helping to clean these amazing abodes we were rewarded with all food and accommodation.

 If you’re looking for quirky places to stay with a hot tub then this delightful glamping site will not disappoint.
 Not only is there a hot tub and sauna but breakfast is brought to you by basket every morning and traditional Swiss fondue can be delivered to your tree house every evening.
 It was genuinely a dream come true to stay here.
 Surrounded by the stunning Swiss countryside in Autumn, the kindest hosts and unforgettable food.
 It is unique accommodation on steroids (well, stilts) and we loved every minute.
 If you would like to book one of these beauties then have a look at Les Cabanes De Marie.
-If you fancy a tree house stay in the UK check out this post, for a treetop holiday for two.

 See the Northern Lights from a Rooftop Hot Tub in Reykjavik, Iceland